Injured in a slip, trip and fall accident in Albany?

 - Listen to the doctor.
 No matter how tempted you might be to disregard the doctor’s orders, don’t.
 It’s their job to make sure you feel better, but it’s also your job to take the necessary time off for recovery should the doctor tell you to do so.
 By following your doctor’s instructions, you’ll be better off and be able to return to work quicker.

 - Consult an attorney.
 Premises liability law in Georgia can be complicated.
 When it comes to slip and falls, it’s often a battle over who was responsible — the person who fell or the owner of the premises.
-An experienced Albany injury attorney can evaluate your case and determine if you have a shot at compensation.
+An experienced trip and fall attorney can evaluate your case and determine if you have a shot at compensation.

 - Poor lighting.
 We rely on our eyes for the most simple and menial tasks.
 Poor lighting makes it difficult to see where we’re going, and something as simple as walking can suddenly become dangerous if you hit into a pole or misjudged the stairs, resulting in a fall.